 Let’s start with the religious aspect of Easter.
 After the period of denial that is Lent, Holy Week leads up to Easter Sunday celebrations.

-St Paul’s Cathedral and Westminster Abbey host re-enactments, communion services and their glorious church choir throughout Easter and are open to all.
-Our City Churches walks explore these two fascinating institutions and more.
+St Paul’s Cathedral and Westminster Abbey host re-enactments and communion services.
+Their glorious church choir sing throughout Easter and the churches are open to all.
+Our City Churches walks explore these two fascinating institutions and more (note that this walk won’t take place on Good Friday).

 Other than those grand places of worship, there are myriad smaller churches that are wonderful to visit.
 St John’s in Hampstead is one of these.
 Its churchyard is “the oldest unspoilt churchyard in the London area.”
 Even if you don’t set foot inside the church building, sitting in this historic churchyard and listening to the choir rehearsing is a simply sublime pleasure.
 It’s a great start to our Hampstead Walk too.

-A few more hidden gems that are well worth a visit (some of which are explored on our Inside London walk).
+A few more hidden gems that are well worth a visit.
 Corpus Christi Catholic Church on Maiden Lane and St Paul’s in Covent Garden have magnificent interiors to admire.
 The Westminster Cathedral (the Catholic cathedral in Victoria not the better known Westminster Abbey) is a beautiful venue and the Campanile tower has a viewing gallery from which you can enjoy breathtaking views across London.

 Finally, a production of The Passion of Jesus, a portrayal of Jesus’ final days, will take place in Trafalgar Square on Good Friday.
+Oh, and it’s free too!
 With 100 Wintershall players involved in the production, it’s bound to be pretty special.
-Oh, and it’s free too!
+But be warned, that crucifixion scene is on the gory side.

 London parks and gardens spring to life at this time of year.
-In particular, there’s Kew Gardens to the west, Horniman Gardens in the south, Regent’s Park in the north and Victoria Park to the east, not forgetting the floral brilliance of St James’ Park in central London (explored in our Hello London walk).
+In particular, there’s Kew Gardens to the west, Horniman Gardens in the south, Regent’s Park in the north and Victoria Park to the east, not forgetting the floral brilliance of St James’ Park in central London.

 There’s so much Easter fun to be had for the whole family in London over the long weekend and the school Easter holidays.
 Whether you plan to overindulge in sweet treats or enjoy the (hopefully) spring fair weather or both, there’s family fun to be had over the Easter break.